JakubPradeniak/js-helpers/README.md

 # JavaScript helpers

 JavaScript helper classes, functions etc.
+*Most of stuff written in this repo is just for practice* ;)

 ### Classes
 #### Cookies.class.js